-Total capital ratio increased in 2016 compared to 2015 mainly due to decrease in RWA.
-The decrease in credit RWA was mainly contributed by decreased money market exposures and other assets.
-The decrease in market RWA was mainly contributed by decreased FX RWA, equity RWA and interest rate RWA, but offset by increased option RWA.
+Total capital ratio decreased in 2017 compared to 2016 predominantly from increased market RWA.
+The increase in market RWA was mainly contributed by increased FX RWA but offset by decreased option RWA.

 The tables below show the RWA under various exposure classes under the relevant approach and applying the minimum regulatory capital requirement at 8% to establish the minimum capital required for each of the exposure classes: